 We have responsibilities towards other people, of course, but we are individuals at the same time.
 We are free.

 It’s up to us–how to live and define ourselves.
 All the characters in Pantai Kupu-kupu define themselves; or in the process of defining themselves.

 I support equality between men and women.
-I’m not talking about the difference of salaries they make at work or the numbers of men and women in the parliament or stuff like that.
+I’m not talking about the difference in salaries they make at work or the numbers of men and women in the parliament or stuff like that.
 I’m talking about the mindset.

 Women shouldn’t be afraid of anything.
-Women are free individuals and shouldn’t give a shit about the pressure society put on them; it’s how the society sees them that has to change.
+Women are free individuals and shouldn’t give a shit about the pressure society puts on them; it’s how society sees them that has to change.
 Women shouldn’t live their lives expecting to rely on men financially and emotionally; because they are better than that, and are capable human beings—besides, men don’t owe women anything, we are all equal.

 All female characters in Pantai Kupu-kupu are free individuals with good self-image and self-esteem.

 Today’s culture was shaped by the generations before us.
 What kind of culture will we pass on to the next generations?
 It’s not the time to write about weak, fragile women and the superiority of men.

 I sense several issues related to interconnectedness, finding oneself, and spirituality in this novel.
 How do you—yourself, as Elia—see these issues?

 Elia: You pray to the ‘higher’ being every night and day.
 Then things work out as you asked.
 You say, my prayer is answered.
 Then things don’t work out.
 You say, my prayer is not answered.
 How do you see that?

 I’d say, it’s just the nature of life.